Code-Institute-Submissions/Paul-Glanville-milestone1/README.md

 ### Technoloy used
 1. HTML
 2. CSS
-3. Fontawesome was used for icons.
+3. Font awesome was used for icons.
 4. For wireframes i have used Balsamiq
 ---
 ## Features